Directing your development

 Some of our research funders have developed additional career pathway resources.
 The MRC provide an Interactive Career Framework, which gives information on possible options for careers and funding in biomedical research within academia and/or industry.
 You may find it helpful to use this framework to explore your options.
 Vitae provide a wealth of information for researchers, from training and development guides to researcher career stories.

 The PDR is a tool by which you can facilitate career development discussions.
 We would encourage you to talk with your line manager who may be able to help you reflect and consider your career options, offer support and provide assistance in your career mapping.
-You may also wish to consider Mentoring, which can be a hugely effective tool in the support of your development, and in helping you to reach your potential.
-Our mentoring page details the range of different schemes available to help you to find the right one for you.
+You may also wish to consider Mentoring or Coaching which can be hugely effective tools in the support of your development, and in helping you to reach your potential.
+Our mentoring and Coaching page details the range of different schemes available to help you to find the right one for you.

-We would encourage all staff to view our NDM Training Programme of Training Courses, and non-research staff may find the Guide to Staff Development website pages helpful as they are intended to guide you in your career and development decisions.
+We would encourage all staff to view our NDM Training Programme of Training Courses, which have been developed specifically for NDM staff.
+In addition, the Guide to Staff Development pages provide an introduction to development at Oxford for professional and administrative staff.

-Researchers and DPhil students may wish to take the opportunity to visit the Careers Service who offer one-to-one career advice sessions as well as courses and events, or attend one of the one-to-one careers sessions run by the Careers Service specifically for NDM.
+Researchers and DPhil students may wish to take the opportunity to visit the Careers Service who offer courses, events, and a whole host of resources or attend one of the one-to-one careers sessions run by the Careers Service.
 Appointments can be used for exploring career options, guidance in making decisions, improving CVs, cover letters and applications, preparing for and practicing interviews and addressing any other career-related needs.
-Research staff may also wish to visit the Careers Mapping section of the Careers Service website.